 Leader election can be an important part of a system.
 But to succeed on system design interviews, you’ll also need to familiarize yourself with several other concepts.
 And you'll need to practice how you communicate your answers.

-It’s best to take a systematic approach to make the most of your preparation time, and we recommend the following steps:
+It’s best to take a systematic approach to make the most of your preparation time, and we recommend the steps below.
+For extra tips, take a look at our article: 19 system design interview tips from FAANG ex-interviewers.

 5.1 Learn the concepts